The 2024 Prolog Implementers Forum PIPs Workshop

 What is a PIP

-A PIP is a document describing the design and implementation of one Prolog language feature.
-Examples of PIPs that are recently completed or under development are the JANUS Python interface, static and dynamic dictionaries, and a JSON interface specification.
+A PIP (Prolog Improvement Proposal) is a document describing the design and implementation of one Prolog language feature.
+Examples of PIPs can be found in the program above.
 PIPs inform the Prolog community about existing approaches and also provide implementers a reference for potential language standardization.
 It is acceptable to have multiple PIPs describing alternative approaches to any given language feature, although it is hoped that PIPs will promote informal consensus over time.
 To this end, to be accepted, PIPs must be supported by at least two Prolog systems.
-This descriptive approach to standardization will complement the existing prescriptive ISO framework and may serve as input to ISO deliberations.
+This descriptive approach to standardization complements the existing prescriptive ISO framework and may serve as input to ISO deliberations.
 More information about the PIP framework and some initial PIPs is available here.

 The workshop

-This half-day workshop, held at ICLP 2024 in Dallas in October, will offer Prolog implementers and users a chance to understand and comment on the process of PIP creation so that they can adapt it to their own interests.
-The workshop will begin with a review of the current PIP process and of recently developed PIPs.
-Next, there will be a chance for implementers of Prologs to present short descriptions of features of their systems that they believe would benefit other sytems.
-We hope that a result of this workshop will be a wider use of the new Prolog Implementers Forum so that newer PIPs can be proposed, developed, reviewed, and adopted by the Prolog community at large.
+The workshop will offer Prolog implementers and users a chance to understand and comment on the process of PIP creation so that they can adapt it to their own interests.
+We hope that a result of this workshop will be a wider use of the new Prolog Implementers Forum so that new PIPs are proposed, developed, reviewed, and adopted by the Prolog community at large.

-In order to include as many implementers and interested users as possible we plan to conduct this as a hybrid conference.
+In order to include as many implementers and interested users as possible the workshop will be conducted in hybrid format.

 • Carl Andersen, RTX BBN Technologies